espressif/esp-adf/docs/en/get-started/get-started-esp32-lyrat-v4.2.rst

 PA Chip
     A power amplifier used to amplify stereo audio signal from the **Audio Codec Chip** for driving two 4-ohm speakers.
 Boot/Reset Press Keys
-    Boot button: holding down the **Boot** button and momentarily pressing the **Reset** button to initiate the firmware download mode.
-Then you can download firmware through the serial port.
-Reset button: pressing this button alone resets the system.
+    Boot: holding down the **Boot** button and momentarily pressing the **Reset** button initiates the firmware upload mode.
+Then user can upload firmware through the serial port.
+Reset: pressing this button alone resets the system.
 Touch Pad Buttons
     Four touch pads labeled *Play*, *Sel*,  *Vol+* and *Vol-*.
 They are routed to **ESP32-WROVER Module** and intended for development and testing of a UI for audio applications using dedicated API.
 Audio Codec Chip